Whale vocalization: Other whale sounds

 Humpback whales have also been found to make a range of other social sounds to communicate such as "grunts", "groans", "thwops", "snorts" and "barks".

 In 2009, researchers found that blue whale song has been deepening in its tonal frequency since the 1960s.
 While noise pollution has increased ambient ocean noise by over 12 decibels since the mid-20th century, researcher Mark McDonald indicated that higher pitches would be expected if the whales were straining to be heard.

 Killer whales have been observed to produce long range calls that are stereotyped and high frequency travelling distances from 10-16 km as well as short range calls that can travel distances from 5-9 km.
 Short range calls are reported during social and resting periods while long range are more commonly reported during foraging and feeding.

 Most other whales and dolphins produce sounds of varying degrees of complexity.
-Of particular interest is the Beluga (the "sea canary") which produces an immense variety of whistles, clicks and pulses.
+Of particular interest are beluga whales, commonly called "sea canaries", which produce an immense variety of whistles, clicks and pulses.
+One captive male beluga named NOC (pronounced "no-see") was documented spontaneously imitating the vocal patterns of adult male human speech, which are far lower pitched than normal belugas vocalizations; to achieve these frequencies he deliberately overinflated his vestibular sac, which belugas typically use to keep water out of the blowhole, to control the pressure in his nasal tract.

 It was previously thought that most baleen whales make sounds at about 15–20 hertz.
 However, a team of marine biologists, led by Mary Ann Daher of the Woods Hole Oceanographic Institution, reported in New Scientist in December 2004 that they had been tracking a whale in the North Pacific for 12 years that was "singing" at 52 Hz.
 Scientists have been unable to explain this phenomenon.
 For humans 52 Hz is a very low sound; it is audible through human ears as a low moaning sound, while normal whales are inaudibly low.
 It was not expected that this whale was a new species, more so this whale indicated that a currently known species potentially has a much wider vocal range than previously thought.
 There is disagreement in the scientific community regarding the uniqueness of the whale's vocalization and whether it is a member of a hybrid whale such as the well documented blue and fin whale hybrids.